โฐ Minimum Connection Times

 ๐ข Terminal Information

-Kodiak Airport (ADQ), also known as Kodiak Benny Benson State Airport, with ICAO code PADQ, is a vital regional airport located approximately 8 km from the city center of Kodiak, Alaska.
-It serves as a crucial hub for the Kodiak Island community, facilitating domestic flights, cargo operations, and supporting key local industries such as fishing and tourism.
-The airport operates from a single, compact passenger terminal designed for efficiency and ease of use, reflecting its role as a key transportation link for the region.
+Kodiak Benny Benson State Airport (ADQ), with ICAO code PADQ, is a vital regional airport located approximately 8 kilometers from the city center of Kodiak, Alaska.
+It serves as a crucial hub for the Kodiak Island community, supporting domestic flights, cargo operations, and industries such as fishing and tourism.
+The airport operates from a single compact passenger terminal designed for practical regional use.

 ๐ Connection Tips